fmerg/pymerkle/USAGE.md

 ...                                                  # ...
 ```

-Note that the `record` keyword is here necessary, since this is only one of the two possible usages of the
+Note that the `record` keyword is here necessary, since this is only one of the two possible usages of `.update()`.
-core `.update` functionality.
 For the external user, the above lines are equivalent to

 ```python
 tree.encryptRecord('arbitrary string')               # first record